Displee/pacman/README.md

     - [ ] Cherry (100 points)
     - [ ] Strawberry (300 points)
     - [ ] Others...
+- [ ] Pause the game with the 'p' key

 ## Credits
 - Displee (me)